 Click the Next button.

 Select Properties to Export: You have to specify the target value here.
-It may be a variable value or connection manager settings.
+It may be a variable value or connection manager setting.

 Here we want to replace the connection manager settings inside the package with the XML configuration file.
 So, let me select the ConnectionString property.
-It means the default connection string inside the package is replaced with this config file at run time.
+The default connection string inside the package is replaced with this config file at run time.

 Let me rename the name as Connection String Configuration and click the Finish button to close the wizard.